raul23/ebook-classifier-training/README.rst

 **Benchmarking options:**

--b, --benchmark                        Benchmarking classifiers.
+-b                                     Benchmarking classifiers.

 **Cache options:**

--u, --use-cache                        Highly recommended to use cache to speed up **dataset re-creation**.
+-u                                     Highly recommended to use cache to speed up **dataset re-creation**.

 **Dataset options:**

---ud, --update-dataset                 Update dataset with text from more new ebooks found in the directory.
+--ud                                  Update dataset with text from more new ebooks found in the directory.
---cat, --categories CATEGORY           Only include these categories in the dataset.
+--cat CATEGORY                        Only include these categories in the dataset.

 **Hyperparameter tuning options:**

---hyper, --hyperparams-tuning          Perform hyperparameter tuning.
+--hyper                                Perform hyperparameter tuning.
--m, --models MODEL                     The names of models whose hyperparameters will be tuned with grid search. (default: ['ComplementNB'])
+-m MODEL                               The names of models whose hyperparameters will be tuned with grid search. (default: ['ComplementNB'])

 **OCR options:**

--o, --ocr-enabled                      Whether to enable OCR for ``pdf``, ``djvu`` and image files.
+-o                                      Whether to enable OCR for ``pdf``, ``djvu`` and image files.
 It is disabled by default. (default: false)

 |